nuthrash/obsidian-html-plugin/README.md

 2. Click any HTML or HTM item to open it
 3. Reading

+## Install this plugin from Obsidian

+1. Head to "Settings" ⇨ "Community plugins" options page, make sure "Restricted mode" is turned off.
+2. Click `Browse` button to open Community plugins browsing dialog.
+3. Search for this plugin "**HTML Reader**" and click the corresponding result item.
+4. Click `Install` button to install this plugin.
+5. Once installed, click `Enable` button to enable this plugin.
+6. Or, enable this plugin "**HTML Reader**" from the "Installed plugins" list of "Community plugins" options page.

 ## Manually installing the plugin

 1. Copy the `main.js` and `manifest.json` files to your vault `<path>/<to>/<vaultFolder>/.obsidian/plugins/obsidian-html-plugin/`.
 2. Relaunch Obsidian.
-3. Head to "Settings" ⇨ "Community plugins", make sure "Restricted mode" is turned off and enable this plugin "**HTML Reader**" from the "Installed plugins" list.
+3. Head to "Settings" ⇨ "Community plugins" options page, make sure "Restricted mode" is turned off and enable this plugin "**HTML Reader**" from the "Installed plugins" list.

 ## How to build this plugin from source code